TheKingElessar/Party-Splitter/README.md

     "You go, girl!",
     "Good work!",
     "Dang, you're good at the game!"
+  ],

+  "reaction": [
+    "Just as the founding fathers intended.",
+    "God save the Queen.",
+    "Sir this is a Wendy's",
+    "Amazing.
+A natural Minecraft player in their natural habitat."
   ]
 }
 ```

 #### Custom Messages
 Aside from the preset messages, *Trash Talk* has the ability to load user-defined messages if one wishes to add more or remove certain ones.
 All of this is done from the `TTMessages.json` file found in `.minecraft/mods/`.
 Most people's `.minecraft` directory is in `C:/Users/[Username]/AppData/Roaming/`.